DX493/SquidWoW/README.md

 ###### ***Next step right now :***

-* Fix crash around elwynn.
-Broken textures in Gilneas city.
+* Broken textures in Gilneas city.
 * I NEED TO FIND A SOLUTION FOR CUSTOM M2 GODSAKE PLZ T\*RTA OR SOMEONE GIVE ME THE FILES
 * WaterChunk is a problem.
 Need to fix it.
 I have multiple choice.
 But one of my solution is the worst case.
 If i want find a solution i need to rebuilt the map from scratch.
 * Taking care of myself, staying healthy and sane